jshan9078/discord-opencode/docs/architecture/opencode-runtime.md

 ## Overview

-The `opencode-runtime.ts` provides a TypeScript client for OpenCode's REST API:
+The `opencode-client.ts` provides a TypeScript client for OpenCode's REST API:

 ```typescript
 const runtime = new OpencodeRuntime(baseUrl, password)